Use your leftover Thanksgiving turkey bones, some water and vegetables and simmer it all together to make Thanksgiving Turkey Stock!

 Instructions

-- Pick all remaining usable meat off of the turkey carcass and set aside.
+- Pick all remaining usable meat off of the turkey carcass and refrigerate or freeze.

-- Place the turkey carcass and vegetables into a large stockpot and pour in only enough water to cover (usually about 3 quarts).
+- Place the turkey carcass and vegetables (if using) into a large stockpot and pour in water to cover.

 - Add thyme, bay leaves, peppercorns, dill and salt.

 - Stir and reduce heat to medium-low.
 Simmer for 4-5 hours, partially covered, stirring occasionally.
-Over this time the liquid will reduce and thicken a bit, the bones and vegetables and carcass will break down and there may be a layer of oil or fat on the top of the stock.
+The liquid will reduce and thicken a bit, the bones and vegetables will break down and there may be a layer of oil or fat on the top of the stock.

-- Somewhere between 4-5 hours, remove from the heat and carefully strain the solids from the stock using first a colander then a finer mesh strainer.
+- When ready, remove from the heat and carefully strain the solids from the stock using first a colander then a fine mesh strainer.

-- Use immediately or refrigerate overnight to remove the fat prior to freezing or making Turkey Noodle Soup.
+- Add salt and pepper to taste.
+Use immediately or refrigerate overnight to remove the fat prior to freezing or making Turkey Noodle Soup.
 Enjoy!

 Leave a Reply